-What is the Gifted Rating Scales?
+What is the Gifted Rating Scales (GRS)?

-Gifted Rating Scales are norm-referenced rating scales based on current theories of giftedness; and meets state guidelines regarding the definition of gifted and talented students for students in grades K-7.
+Gifted Rating Scales are norm-referenced rating scales based on current theories of giftedness; their use meets state guidelines regarding the definition of gifted and talented students for students in grades K-7.
 The GRS is a rating scale, completed by a teacher, based upon a child's motivational behaviors in an academic setting.
-The local school Gifted Eligibility Team will select two teachers to complete the scale who have known the child for at least one month.
-The Gifted Eligibility Team will utilize the highest score for the eligibility determination purposes.
-The resulting score is reported as a national percentile rank to parents in the motivation section on the gifted eligibility report.
+The local school Gifted Eligibility Team will select two teachers to complete the scale who have known the child for at least thirty days.
+The highest score will be utilized for eligibility determination, and is reported as a national percentile rank to parents in the motivation section on the gifted eligibility report.

 The 90th percentile is the minimum qualifying score.
-While a qualifying score is valid for two years, the GRS may be re-administered once a school year by different teachers only if the child is referred again for gifted testing.
+While a qualifying score is valid for two years, the GRS may be re-administered after one calendar year by different teachers only if the child is referred again for gifted testing.